eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-protocol-bindings-mqtt.md

 #### lastWillTopic

 Configures the topic which should be used on Last Will.
-This field is mandatory when Last Will should be activated.
+This field is mandatory when Last Will should be enabled.

 #### lastWillQos